erinhengel/readability/README.md

 `Figure-3.nb` generates `Figure-3.png`; `Figure-G.2.nb` generates `Figure-G.2.png`.
 Both files are saved in the `0-images/generated` directory.

-`Figure-3.nb` and `Figure-G.2.nb` were last run on 15 August 2022 on a 4-core Intel-based iMac running MacOS version 11.6.3.
+`Figure-3.nb` and `Figure-G.2.nb` were last run on 16 January 2022 on a 4-core Intel-based iMac running MacOS version 11.6.3.
 Combined computation took less than a minute.

 # References